 The 5 Do's and Don'ts of Sleeping with Sciatica

 Sciatica pain makes it impossible to enjoy a peaceful sleep.
 The symptoms do not disappear, making sleeping time uncomfortable.
-After throbbing pain in your feet or burning sensation in your calves can disrupt your sleep.
-Here, we have some dos and don'ts to help your sleep better at night.
+Throbbing pain in your feet or burning sensation in your calves can disrupt your sleep.
+Here, we have some dos and don'ts to help you sleep better at night.

 Some helpful tips for a sound sleep at night are as follows.

 Buy a Good- Quality Mattress

 Although mattresses do not cause sciatica, they may worsen the condition.
 Use an orthopedic bed to avoid pain while sleeping.